gpufit/Gpufit/docs/fit_model_functions.rst

 ++++++++++++++++++++

 A 1D Gaussian function defined by four parameters.
 Its model ID is ``GAUSS_1D`` and it is implemented in gauss_1d.cuh_.
+The user information data may be used to specify the X coordinate of each data point.
 Here, p is the vector of parameters (p0..p3) and the model function g exists for each x coordinate of the input data.

 .. math::